floDKDO/EZVN/README.md

 - *fonts/*: the fonts used by the engine
 - *img/*: the images (backgrounds, character and GUI elements images) used by the engine
 - *sounds/*: the sounds and musics used by the engine
 - *include/* and *src/*: the project's header and source files, respectively.
-These folders are divided into the following three subfolders:
+These folders are divided into multiple subfolders:
+  - *Color/*: classes that allow the use of multiple types of color representation (RGBA, RGBA8, HSVA, HSVA8 and hexadecimal)
   - *GUI/*: classes attached to the GUI system (buttons, textbuttons, texttoggles, checkboxes, inputfields, sliders)
+  - *Managers/*: classes of the various engine resource managers (audio, background, character, music, sound, textbox and UI)
   - *RAII_SDL2/*: SDL2 encapsulation according to the RAII principle
   - *./*: the remaining files
 - *src/main.cpp*: contains your story (an example is already written there)